JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

     ![Hello, API output](hello-api-output.png)

-Like with the endpoint for GET requests to `/hello`, you'll be able to configure all endpoints for the API inside the [routing](https://ktor.io/docs/routing-in-ktor.html) block.
+Later, like with the endpoint for GET requests to `/hello`, you'll be able to configure all endpoints for the API inside the [routing](https://ktor.io/docs/routing-in-ktor.html) block.

 ### Install Ktor plugins